 5 Ways to Prevent Black Friday Craziness

-So I wanted to do my part to help prevent the craziness this year by giving you 5 tips to help keep you from spending too much on Black Friday and regretting it later:
+So I wanted to do my part to help prevent the craziness this year by giving you 5 tips to manage your Black Friday Christmas spending so you don't regret it later:

 - Set a Hard Limit on your spending.
 Figure out a set amount you want to spend and stick with it no matter what.